Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 #7.
 Atlas VPN — Best Budget Family VPN

-Atlas VPN is the budget pick, and it punches well above its weight class — especially considering there's a free tier that's actually usable (not just a teaser to get your credit card info).
-Now owned by Nord Security (same parent as Surfshark and NordVPN), Atlas has benefited from serious infrastructure investment while keeping its pricing aggressive.
-At ~$1.82/mo, it's the cheapest legitimate VPN I've tested, full stop.
+Atlas VPN is the budget pick, and it delivers well above what you'd expect for the price — especially since there's a free tier that's actually functional (not just a teaser).
+Now owned by Nord Security (same parent company as Surfshark and NordVPN), Atlas has benefited from serious infrastructure investment while keeping costs low.
+At ~$1.82/mo, it's the cheapest legitimate VPN I've tested, period.

 Key Features: